 She believes that running for delegate is a great opportunity to serve her community while advocating for things that bring us together and matter to all.
 Maria wants to bring new approaches to her diverse 52nd District.

-Education is also important to Maria.
+Education is important to Maria.
 In 2012 she obtained a Bachelor of Science Degree in Human Resources Management from Park University.
 She also obtained endorsements to teach Spanish and English as a Second Language from the University of Phoenix.
-As a resident of Prince William County for the last 25 years, Maria has worked in the Prince William County School System.
+As a resident of Prince William County for the last 27 years, Maria has worked in the Prince William County School System.

 Maria has volunteered at the National Marine Corps Museum (NMCM).
 She has also volunteered to serve on a mobile team to help during the devastating hurricane Harvey storm in Houston Texas.
 Maria also dedicate her time to other efforts she believes are important.

 Maria has been an active member of Move Church since 2000.
 That has given her the opportunity to serve in the Pastoral Team as a counselor, an interpreter, an altar minister, an ambassador in the welcoming center, and as a worker and member in the building program.
 Since 2019 she has been attending Grace Church in Fredericksburg, Virginia.

 TO THE VOTERS

 I believe that we should all pursue happiness through the fulfillment of our desires whether at a personal of professional level, respecting the rights of others.
-I believe that over the years with the intention to please everyone, the rule of law’s purpose, to protect the civil rights of the people has been stretched to the point that it has lost its balance leaving some without a voice.
+I believe that over the years with the intention to please everyone, the rule of laws' purpose, to protect the civil rights of the people has been stretched to the point that it has lost its balance leaving some without voice.